Cat Hairball Prevention: Causes, Remedies, and When to Worry

 | Grass Ingestion | Induces vomiting via stimulation of vagal afferents, promoting peristalsis to expel hair | Activates 5-HT3 serotonin receptors, leading to a 50% increase in acetylcholine release and reduced NF-B-mediated mucin buildup | Unknown (2025) - Explores how gold-covered hairballs relate to grass eating for digestive clearance |

-| Microbial Network Enhancement | Modulates gut microbiota to break down hair matrices, reducing obstruction risks | Enhances butyrate production by 30% by Firmicutes, which inhibits stretch-sensitive ion channels via histone deacetylase (HDAC) inhibition | Rottjers and D'hoe (2018) - Details microbial interactions that influence hairball formation through network analysis |
+| Microbial Network Enhancement | Modulates gut microbiota to break down hair matrices, reducing obstruction risks | Enhances butyrate production by 30% by Firmicutes, which inhibits stretch-sensitive ion channels via histone deacetylase (HDAC) inhibition | Rottjers and D'hoe (2018) - Details microbial The Science of Micro-Moment Interactions that influence hairball formation through network analysis |

 | Grooming Aids (e.g., brushing) | Reduces hair ingestion by mechanical removal, minimizing pyloric obstruction | Limits hair accumulation by 60%, thereby decreasing mucin hypersecretion and activating transient receptor potential (TRP) channels | Scherk (2013) - Describes how grooming interrupts the cycle of hair-triggered epithelial responses |